EricssonResearch/dnt/getting_started/scenario_tsn/README.md

  member2_uni:actions
 ```

-For the full list of the supported R2DTWO actions, their parameters, and behavior please consult with the documentation.
+For the full list of the supported DNT actions, their parameters, and behavior please consult with the documentation.

 Right now, the packets matching in `compound_uni` stream will be processed as described below as described in the `:actions` line:

-0. The switch receives a packet on `swp2` interface, and since its an ethernet interface, R2DTWO applies a VLAN 0 tag (named as `cvlan` in the config) on it by default
+0. The switch receives a packet on `swp2` interface, and since its an ethernet interface, DNT applies a VLAN 0 tag (named as `cvlan` in the config) on it by default
 1. The `Gen` action gives a unique sequence number for each packet.
 Here `Gen` is a short form of `seqgen Gen`, where the action type is deduced by the type of the object argument.
-2. After the VLAN tag R2DTWO insert the FRER Redundancy-tag (R-tag) header
+2. After the VLAN tag DNT insert the FRER Redundancy-tag (R-tag) header
-3. The `writeseq` action inserts the packet's sequence number to the R-tag's sequence field. __This is optional, R2DTWO is smart enough to put the sequence number implicitly into the R-tag__
+3. The `writeseq` action inserts the packet's sequence number to the R-tag's sequence field. __This is optional, DNT is smart enough to put the sequence number implicitly into the R-tag__
 4. The `Repl` action do the packet copy and branches the action pipeline into two different paths.
 There is a stateless version of that action, it would looks like this: `replicate Repl-member1 Repl-member2`.
 The name of the pipelines are arbitrary.
 5. On both branches, there is an `edit` action set the VLAN ID-s to 100 an 200 then a `send` action that transmit the packets.
 Note that after the send action we can still process the packet further however, currently that is the last action in this particular config.